Updated: 02 January 2016

-I’ve posted a few images (here and here) from the penguin colony tour I took at the end of last month, so now a bit more about the trip itself.
+I’ve posted a few images (here and here) from the penguin colony tour I took late last month near the bottom of the planet, more specifically on Martillo Island in the southernmost reaches of Argentina’s Tierra del Fuego — so now a bit more about the trip itself.
 And as promised, lots more photos.
-Don’t you just love that haircut?

 In short, stepping onto the shore of Martillo Island was among the more surreal sensations I’ve ever experienced.
 It’s not every day you find yourself nearly face-to-face with wildlife, on their turf and perhaps just a couple meters away.
 You feel like an intruder, even if a benign one who is only allowed to stay for sixty minutes and who cannot stray –at all– from carefully delineated paths and walkways.